Garmin Launches 'Instinct' Rugged GPS Smartwatch in India at Rs. 26,990

-Garmin India on Wednesday launched a GPS-enabled rugged smartwatch called Instinct in India, priced at Rs.
-26,990.
-The smartwatch is available at Garmin's authorised stores, select Helios stores and online platforms such as Amazon India, Paytm Mall, and The Garmin Store.
-The Garmin Instinct will be available in Flame Red, Graphite, and Tundra.
+Garmin Instinct smartwatch was launched in India on Wednesday.
+The wearable is a GPS-enabled rugged smartwatch, and will be available at Garmin's authorised stores, select Helios stores as well as online platforms, namely - Amazon India, Paytm Mall, and The Garmin Store.
+The Garmin Instinct price in India has been set at Rs.
+26,990, and it will be available in Flame Red, Graphite, and Tundra.
+The watch's biggest highlight is its rugged build, featuring a US Military rating for its durability.
+It also sports a barometric altimeter, a 3-axis compass, and support for multiple GPS networks.

 "We are excited to introduce Instinct as India's first 'lifestyle watch' for the people who wish to have an approachable smartwatch that is rugged and reliable," said Ali Rizvi, National Sales Manager-Garmin India.